axie0927/DSC180A-Quarter1-Project/README.md

 The requriements.txt file lists all the python packages as well as versions needed prior to running the code.

-To download the data, got to this [link](https://zenodo.org/records/8257027) and put the data into a folder named "data" in your working directory.
+To download the data, go to this [link](https://zenodo.org/records/8257027) and put the data into a folder named "data" in your working directory.

 ## Features
 This repository contains the files for the parameters functions I created for my part of the .
 The Master.py file in the overall repository combines all the parameters created by each individual member of the project into one file.
 This file will be used in our Quarter 2 project where we utilize all the parameters created to train our machine learning models.